RevenueCat/purchases-capacitor/README.md

 ## Debugging

-You can enabled detailed debug logs by setting `debugLogsEnabled = true`.
+You can enable detailed debug logs by setting `debugLogsEnabled = true`.
 You can set this **before** you configure Purchases.

 ```javascript
 Purchases.setDebugLogsEnabled(true);